Surrey Slow Streets Pilot Project

 Design the Sign Winners

-Close to 50 designs were submitted from children and youth across our City.
-After three rounds of judging, six designs were chosen and have been made into street signs that are now in our six Slow Streets Neighbourhoods.
+As part of the Surrey Slow Streets pilot, we ran a contest and close to 50 designs for signs were submitted from children and youth across our City.
+After three rounds of judging, six designs were chosen and were made into street signs for the pilot.

-Contest Winners and their Sign Designs
+Contest winners and their sign designs

 About the Pilot

-For more information about the pilot, see the December 2020 Corporate Report.
+For more information about the pilot, see the December 2020 corporate report.

 Connection to Vision Zero Surrey